Home insulation electrical safety

 - high intensity heating lamps

-- electrical items – eg exhaust fans, water heaters.
+- electrical items such as exhaust fans or water heaters.

 Electrical safety for blow-in insulation

 Blow-in insulation is a type of loose-fill insulation that is mostly made from recycled paper.
 The insulation is funnelled into ceilings and other spaces using a flexible hose.

 Blow-in insulation is safe if installed correctly.
 However, if not secured, this type of insulation can move close to electrical equipment such as downlights and exhaust fans due to drafts in the roof space.
 This may cause the equipment to fail, overheat the wiring and cause fires.
 To prevent the movement of blow-in insulation, it is sprayed with a fixing solution.

 Older electrical wiring (installed before 1986) is more likely to overheat and fail due to thermal insulation.
 Since 1986, AS/NZS 3000 – Australian Wiring Rules have included mandatory requirements for electrical contractors to allow for the de-rating of electrical wiring due to their proximity to thermal insulation.

 Electricians must observe safe clearance distances when installing electrical equipment such as exhaust fans and ELV downlights in homes with blow-in insulation.
 They must also install appropriate protective barriers to prevent the insulation material from getting too close to electrical installations.

 Electrical safety for insulating new homes

 Installing ceiling insulation is a requirement for new homes and additions to existing homes.
 New homes are usually insulated with fixed insulation batts which don't move around in the roof space.

 Clearances of batts from wiring and electrical equipment must be maintained according to Australian Standard AS/NZS 3000.
 An electrical certificate of compliance is required at the completion of the electrical work.